Areva10/SmartMirror/README.md

 # SmartMirror

 It's a Magic Zumie Mirror, you all know what it is.
-This is a complete rewrite in React and Node.js of my [original Magic Mirror](https://github.com/jakkra/MagicMirrorPi) written in Java.
+This is a complete rewrite in React and Node.js of my [original Magic Zumie Mirror](https://github.com/jakkra/MagicMirrorPi) written in Java.
 Everything is improved and it has lots of new functions.

 Both voice recognition and the UI is in Swedish, however English is also supported by setting language to 'en-US' in the config.
 For porting to other languages take a look in the locales folder, should be pretty straight forward